Tampa Police Department: Firearms

 Officers are currently issued the SIG Sauer P320 in 9mm which replaced the Smith & Wesson M&P .40 S&W pistols which were chambered for back in 2018.
 The Smith & Wesson M&P40 pistols replaced Glock 17 9mm pistols back in 2009.
-TPD officers also have access to AR-15 5.56×45mm rifles while on duty in case a situation requires more firepower than a sidearm.
+TPD officers also have a small supply of AR-15 5.56×45mm rifles while on duty in case a situation requires more firepower than a sidearm.
 Others available are from Colt, Hi-Point and Ruger.

 Tampa Police SWAT officers carry the SIG Sauer P226 9mm as their sidearm however following the department's switch to the P320 it is also being considered to replace the P226 pistols used.